versia-pub/docs/docs/federation/endpoints.md

 The requesting server **MUST** send a `GET` request to the followers endpoint (`https://example.com/users/731bae4a-9279-4b11-bd8f-f30af7bec755/followers`) with the headers `Accept: application/json`.

 The server **MUST** respond with a `200 OK` response code, and a JSON object in the body.
-This JSON object **MUST** be a valid Collection object containing Actors.
+This JSON object **MUST** be a valid [Collection](../structures/collection) object containing [Actors](../objects/actors).
 This collection may be empty.

 ## User Following

-Users in Lysand have a list of following, which is a list of users that the user follows.
+Users in Lysand have a followlist, which is a list of users that the user follows.
 This is similar to the following list in ActivityPub.

+> [!NOTE]
-> **Note:** If you do not want to display this list publically, you can make the following endpoint return an empty collection.
+> If you prefer not to display this list publicly, you can configure the following endpoint to return an empty collection.

 The server **MUST** specify the following URL in the actor object.